Head Hung Low

 “Yeah.
 Actually, I think I’m gonna call it quits here pretty soon.”

-He could almost hear his wife smiling from the other end of the phone.
+He could almost hear her smiling from the other end of the phone.

 “You haven’t finished anything today, have you?”